cmu-sei/helm-charts/charts/caster/README.md

 ### Player Integration

+The preferred way to integrate Caster with [Player](https://cmu-sei.github.io/crucible/player/) is by using the [Crucible Terraform Provider](https://github.com/cmu-sei/terraform-provider-crucible).
+However, you can also configure the integration via these settings.

 | Setting | Description | Example |
 |---------|-------------|---------|
 | `Player__VmApiUrl` | Base URL to the VM API | `https://vm.example.com` |